Benton County public damage assessment exceeds $6 million

 ROGERS, Ark.
-(KNWA) — Benton County’s initial public damage assessment concerning storm damage is estimated at a little over $6 million, pushing it past the threshold required to qualify for state and federal assistance.
+(KFTA) — Benton County’s initial public damage assessment is estimated at a little over $6 million, pushing it past the threshold required to qualify for state and federal assistance.

 Robert McGowen is a public administrator for Benton Co., and he said $5 million will go to electric companies Carroll and Siloam Springs Electric.
 The other $1 million will go to the county and cities—Rogers, Cave Springs, Siloam Springs and Highfill.